Transformations of High-Level Synthesis Codes for High-Performance Computing: Scalability Transformations

-We can achieve scalable parallelism in HLS without relying on external memory bandwidth by exploiting data reuse, distributing input elements to multiple computational units replicated through unrolling. \emph{This is the most potent source of parallelism on hardware architectures}, as it can conceptually scale indefinitely with available silicon when enough local reuse is possible.
+We can achieve scalable parallelism in HLS without relying on external memory bandwidth by exploiting data reuse, distributing input elements to multiple computational units replicated ``vertically'' through unrolling~\cite{opencl_smith_waterman_0, opencl_stencil_optimization_zohouri, matrix_multiplication_definelicht}. \emph{This is the most potent source of parallelism on hardware architectures}, as it can conceptually scale indefinitely with available silicon when enough reuse is possible.
 Viewed from the paradigm of cached architectures, the opportunity for this transformation arises from temporal locality in loops.
-Replication draws on bandwidth from on-chip fast memory by storing more elements temporally, combining them with new data streamed in from external memory to increase parallelism, allowing more computational units to run in parallel at the expense of buffer space.
-This is distinct from vectorization, which requires us to widen the data path that passes through the processing elements (compare \figureref{after_vectorization}~and~\ref{fig:after_replication}).
+Vertical unrolling draws on bandwidth from on-chip fast memory by storing more elements temporally, combining them with new data streamed in from external memory to increase parallelism, allowing more computational units to run in parallel at the expense of buffer space.
+In comparison, horizontal unrolling requires us to widen the data path that passes through the processing elements (compare \figureref{after_vectorization}~and~\ref{fig:after_replication}).

-When attempting to parallelize a new algorithm, identifying a source of temporal parallelism to feed replication is essential to whether an architecture will scale.
+When attempting to parallelize a new algorithm, identifying a source of temporal parallelism to feed vertical unrolling is essential to whether the design will scale.
 Programmers should consider this carefully before designing the hardware architecture.
-From a reference software code, the programmer can identify scenarios where reuse occurs, then extract and \emph{explicitly express} the temporal access pattern in hardware, using a constant distance [\seclink{fifo_buffering}] or random-access [\seclink{ram_buffering}] buffering scheme.
-Then, if additional reuse is possible, replicate the circuit to scale up performance.
+From a reference software code, the programmer can identify scenarios where reuse occurs, then extract and \emph{explicitly express} the temporal access pattern in hardware, using a delay buffering [\seclink{fifo_buffering}] or random-access [\seclink{ram_buffering}] buffering scheme.
+Then, if additional reuse is possible, vertically unroll the circuit to scale up performance.